numbas/editor-docs/source/exam/reference.rst

 You can use this tab to compare the current exam with related versions, and offer to merge your version of the exam into another.

 .. image:: images/other_versions.png
+    :alt: The "other versions" tab, showing exams related to the one being edited.

 Click on the :guilabel:`Compare` link to go to a screen where you can offer to replace the other version with your version, or vice versa.
 If you have editing access to the destination exam, you can replace it with the other version automatically.